ibm-watson-data-lab/shopping-list-model-js/README.md

 console.log(groceriesItemList.get(1).title);      // Pears
 ```

-#### Find a List of Shopping List Items for a Shopping List from a Database
+#### Finding a List of Shopping List Items for a Shopping List from a Database

 Use a Shopping List Repository to find a List of Shopping List Items from a database when you know the `_id` value of the parent Shopping List: